GabrielVD/cc-randomizer/README.md

 #### **Code generation** (`src/generateCode.ts`)

-Each risk maps to a single non-zero digit at a fixed position in a 15-character base-32 string.
-The generator shuffles risk groups, rolls against the difficulty's base probability for each, and accumulates a power factor that reduces the chance of further picks as the total risk level grows.
+Each Risk maps to a single non-zero digit at a fixed position in a 15-character base-32 string.
+The generator shuffles Risk groups, rolls against the difficulty's base probability for each, and accumulates a power factor that reduces the chance of further picks as the total Risk level grows.
 Random numbers come from `crypto.getRandomValues` via a batched `Uint32Array` pool.

 #### **Share encoding** (`src/share.ts`)
 Settings are serialized into a compact pipe-delimited string, base64url-encoded, and stored in the URL hash.
-Individual risk codes are encoded as just two characters (value + hex position) since each occupies a single digit.
+Individual Risk codes are encoded as just two characters (value + hex position) since each occupies a single digit.

 #### **Drag scroll** (`src/useDragScroll.ts`)
 A pointer-driven horizontal scroller with velocity sampling, friction-based momentum, overscroll resistance at the edges, and a spring that bounces content back into bounds.